Evangelical Lutheran Church in Northern Germany: Diaconia

 All three Diakonische Werke are member of Diakonie Deutschland, which is the umbrella organisation of all federal Diakonische Werke.
 Each federal Diakonisches Werk is led by a Landespastor (State Pastor).

 Practices and life of the church

 Ordination of women and blessing of same-sex marriages were allowed.
 Maria Jepsen was the first woman worldwide who became female bishop.
-She served as bishop of the former diocese (Sprengel) of Hamburg from 1992-2010.
+She served as bishop of the former diocese (Sprengel) of Hamburg from 1992 to 2010.

+The denomination is involved in practical work in rural areas and has spoken out about climate justice.